Transfer from Vienna Airport to Maribor

 The start of the transfer

 After your plane lands at Vienna Airport, you will spend quite a while collecting your luggage and leaving the airport building.
 Your GoOpti van will be waiting for you on the first floor at the drop-off area for Departures at Terminal 1.
-On the day before the booked transfer, GoOpti will send you an SMS and an e-mail containing the exact location and time of departure.
+One day before the booked transfer, GoOpti will send you an SMS and an e-mail containing the exact location and time of departure.
 When you arrive at the pick-up location, the GoOpti driver will introduce himself and check if all the passengers who have booked the transport are present.
 The driver will also take care of all your luggage and make sure it is safely stored in the back compartment of the vehicle.
 After all the passengers are safely and comfortably seated and have fastened their seat belts, the transfer can begin.

 The course of the transfer